-^[1] Any material resulting in an asphalt binder content more than 0.5% below the JMF AC content shall be removed and replaced unless the engineer allows such material to remain in place.
+^[2] Any material resulting in an asphalt binder content more than 0.5% below the JMF AC content shall be removed and replaced unless the engineer allows such material to remain in place.
 In the event the material remains in place, it will be paid at 50% of the contract unit price of HMA pavement.
-Such material will be referee tested by the department's AASHTO accredited laboratory and HTCP certified personnel using automated extraction according to automated extraction according to ASTM D8159 as modified in CMM 8-36.6.3.1.

-Note: PWL value determination is further detailed in the Calculations worksheet of the HMA PWL Production spreadsheet.
+Note: PWL value determination is further detailed in the PWL Production Spreadsheet Instructions located in the Project Info & Instructions tab of the HMA PWL Production spreadsheet. stp-460-050 (20220107)

-15. Appendix A.
+12. Appendix A.